LostByteSoft/ConvertAACtoAC3/readme.md

 -Make it executable.

--Double click on it, select your file.

--Select a file and press enter.
+-Double click on it, select your file and press enter.

 Converters files: